Skip to content

 Senate Page Program

-Your interest in the Senate Page Program is a positive indication to us that you are a concerned American citizen with a willingness to learn and contribute significantly to the Legislative branch of our government.
-Perhaps such an association will crystallize a future for you in service to the United States and its citizenry, as it has in Pages of past generations.
+Your interest in the Senate Page Program is a positive indication to us that you are a concerned citizen with a willingness to learn and contribute significantly to our government.
+Perhaps such an opportunity will help build a future for you in service to the United States and its citizens, as it has for generations of Senate pages.

 Applying